KonstantinBabichev/atlas/architecture-needs-and-solutions.md

 ---
 <a id="font-convert"></a>
 ## Convert fonts/icon fonts/small images to base64 and put in css
 * reduces calls to the server

 ---
-<a id="inspiration"></a>
-## Open Source tech that provided SO MUCH help to come up with this system

-* [Generator Boom](https://github.com/aamirshah/generator-boom) with an amazing gulp file
-* [cg-angular](https://github.com/cgross/generator-cg-angular) which shows off the Google-Approved file strucuture

----
 <a id="func"></a>